PSPDFKit/react-native/samples/NativeCatalog/README.md

 ## Native Catalog

-This second, Android only, Catalog example serves to show you how you can leverage the `PdfView` in your own view manager to provide more advanced integrations with PSPDFKit while still using react-native where possible.
+This second Catalog example serves to show you how you can leverage `PdfView` (Android) and `PSPDFViewController` (iOS) in your own view manager to provide more advanced integrations with PSPDFKit while still using React Native where possible.

 ### Running this Sample on Android